Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-\textbf{Summary and Discussion--} We have demonstrated the coexistence of Anderson-localized, delocalized, and variationally scarred states in finite 2D disordered continua, arising from finite-size crossovers governed by the rapid growth of the localization length with energy.
-Although scaling theory rules out a true metallic phase in the thermodynamic limit for short range hoppings, the combination of short but smooth correlated disorder and an underlying periodic confinement produces quasi-localized, anisotropic high-energy modes that have no analogue in typical coarse-grained tight-binding models owing to truncation.
+We have demonstrated the coexistence of Anderson-localized, extended, and variationally scarred states in finite 2D disordered continua whose bounded geometry supports families of classical POs, arising from finite-size crossovers governed by the rapid growth of the localization length with energy.
+Although scaling theory rules out a true metallic phase in the large system size limit for short range hoppings, the combination of short but smooth correlated disorder and an underlying periodic confinement produces quasi-localized, anisotropic high-energy modes that have no analogue in typical coarse-grained tight-binding models due to their truncated resolution of the continuum dynamics.

-Rather than a sharp transition, the apparent splitting of spectral ergodicity reflects the interplay between localization length and the system size, which allows all three types of states to coexist within the same spectral window.
-The high-energy stripe-like structures present in the clean system collapse into quasi–one-dimensional channels once correlated disorder is introduced.
-Interference among disorder-induced near-degenerate states leads to directional variational scars unique to finite, periodically structured continua.
-Collectively, these results demonstrate the coexistence of conventional Anderson localization and weak ergodicity breaking in realistic mesoscopic systems, with experimentally accessible signatures in electronic, photonic, and cold-atom platforms.
+Rather than a sharp transition, the apparent splitting of spectral ergodicity reflects the interplay between the localization length and the system size, allowing all three types of states to coexist within the same spectral window.
+The high energy stripe like structures present in the clean system collapse into quasi–one-dimensional channels once local disorder is introduced.
+Interference among disorder-induced degenerate states leads to directional variational scars unique to finite, periodically structured continua.
+Collectively, these results reveal the simultaneous presence of conventional Anderson localization and weak ergodicity breaking in realistic mesoscopic systems, with experimentally accessible signatures in electronic, photonic, and cold-atom platforms.